In order to fix any problem, you need to know two things:

 Step zero: a scientific mindset

-Science is the pursuit of truth.
+Science is the pursuit of the answer to the question: “What is true?”
 Since reality is very complex and often misleading, scientists need to be very careful about what they bestow with the label of “true”.
 It’s surprisingly easy to get fooled.
 In order for any conclusion to be true, it must be based on premises that are also true, otherwise the conclusion is suspect.

 When any new piece of information enters your awareness, you need to pass that piece of information through a filter of scrutiny before you allow yourself to call it a “fact”.
 Don’t just believe something is true because it seems true.
 Many things that seem true aren’t not only not true but wildly wrong (e.g. a geocentric universe).
 You must require some sort of justification for believing something is true, and the justification you require should be proportionate to that thing’s size and prominence inside of whatever you’re trying to figure out.